 Washington, Viola Davis — who won an Oscar here — and young Jovan Adepo are all larger than life.

 This is one you can’t miss out on.
-It was one of the best of 2016.
+It was one of the best in 2016.

 Jordan Parker's weekly film reviews can be found on his blog, Parker & The Picture Shows.